How to take a screenshot on iPad, iPad Pro, and iPad Mini

-How to do a screenshot on iPad, iPad Mini, iPad Air, and iPad Pro
+How to screenshot on iPad, iPad Pro and iPad Air

 Taking an iPad screenshot couldn’t be easier, and if you’re familiar with how to do it on your iPhone, you’ll find it very similar: